Ford Thunderbird (eighth generation): Body

 The eighth-generation Thunderbird was produced solely as a two-door coupe, branded as the Ford counterpart of the Mercury Cougar XR7.
 In contrast to the Thunderbird, non-XR7 Cougars served as the Mercury counterpart of the Ford Granada (replacing the Mercury Monarch).
-With the exception of the grilles and rear fascia, the Thunderbird is nearly identical to the Cougar XR7 with the exception of its hidden headlamps (the Cougar used four exposed headlamps).
+With the exception of the grilles, rear fascia, and hidden headlamps (the Cougar used four exposed headlamps), the Thunderbird is nearly identical to the Cougar XR7.

-Hoping to repeat the success of the 1977–1979 generation, Ford designers adopted many design elements from the previous generation directly onto the body of the 1980 Thunderbird, including its hidden headlights, rectangular radiator grille, taillights (revised to wrap into the fenders) and opera windows.
+Hoping to repeat the success of the 1977–1979 generation, Ford designers adopted many design elements from the previous generation, including its hidden headlights, rectangular radiator grille, taillights (revised to wrap into the fenders) and opera windows.
 However, many design features did not transition well onto the far smaller bodyshell.

 From 1980 to 1982, the exterior of the model line saw few fundamental exterior changes.
-Dependent on trim, several rooflines were offered for the Thunderbird; a full or partial vinyl roof was fitted to all examples.
+Dependent on trim, several greenhouses were offered for the Thunderbird; a full or partial vinyl roof was fitted to all examples.
 For 1981, a simulated convertible top was introduced (on standard-trim Thunderbirds).
-The model line marked the Ford debut of the Keyless Entry System, a 5-button door-mounted keypad allowing access to the vehicle (through the entry of a 5-digit code).
-In different forms, the system remains a feature on Ford and Lincoln vehicles today (alongside keyless-entry remotes).
+The model line marked the debut of Ford's proprietary door-mounted keypad system, marketed as its Keyless Entry System, a 5-button door-mounted keypad allowing access to the vehicle (through the entry of a 5-digit code).

 As a consequence of its downsizing, the seating capacity of the 1980 Thunderbird was reduced from six to four.
 Dependent on trim, several seating configurations were offered for the Thunderbird, with Recaro bucket seats offered as an option.
 One of the last cars to offer functional vent windows, the model line also offered power windows, locks, and driver seat.
 Alongside a standard analog instrument panel, an optional digital instrument cluster offered a speedometer and fuel gauge; in 1982, a trip computer was added to the latter system.

 Trim

 Each year of its production, the eighth-generation was offered in three trim levels; the Thunderbird served as the base trim, slotted below the Town Landau and Heritage (1981–1982).
 For 1980, the commemorative Silver Anniversary Edition was the top-level trim, repackaged as the Heritage for 1981–1982.

-Each trim level of the Thunderbird was distinguished by its own roofline.
+Each trim level of the Thunderbird was distinguished by its own greenhouse.
 The standard Thunderbird was given the largest windows between the B-pillar; for 1981, a simulated convertible top became an option.
-For 1980, the Town Landau was styled with a recessed opera window, then sharing the roofline of the Heritage for 1981–1982.
+For 1980, the Town Landau was styled with a recessed opera window, then sharing the greenhouse of the Heritage for 1981–1982.
 The Silver Anniversary Edition, Heritage, and 1981–1982 Town Landau have B-pillar opera windows in the style of the 1977–1979 Thunderbird (without the large rear quarter window).